brettz9/webappfind-demos-samples/README.md

 version of Firefox and was Windows only.
 It is also missing some dependencies such as Jamilih.)

+## Utility APIs

+webappfind-demos-samples currently bundles two utilities.

+### meta-webappfind.js

+In order to provide suggested file extension and content type associations for ExecutableBuilder, one's HTML must include `<meta name="webappfind">` tags in the head of the document with the `content` attribute properly formatted.
+To assist in this formatting, the utility `meta-webappfind.js` is provided.

+#### `addMetas(metaInfos)`

+If an array is not provided for `metaInfos`, the argument will be encapsulated into an array.

+The items in the provided (or resulting) array will adhere to the structure of `params` described under `serializeParams`.

+The serialized values will be added as the `content` of a `<meta name="webappfind">` element and this element will be added to the document head.

+#### `serializeParams(params)`

+`params` is expected to be a plain object with any of the following types for key values, and behaving as follows:

+- Booleans: Adds "on" if `true`, and does not add any `meta` element if `false`
+- String: Adds the literal string
+- Array of strings: Adds the literal value of joining the strings together with a space
+- JSON object: A JSON object that will be run against `JSON.stringify`
+- Any other value types will be converted to a string by `encodeURIComponent`.

+### webappfind.js

 ## To-dos

 1. Add TestCafe tests for demos (need to also call executables for simulating